ASP.NET Core

 The simplest way to initialize Sentry in ASP.NET Core is by using the UseSentry extension method from the Sentry.AspNetCore package in conjunction with the framework configuration system.

-When configuring the SDK via the frameworks configuration system, it's possible to add the SDK by simply calling UseSentry without providing any further information:
+When configuring the SDK via the frameworks configuration system, it's possible to add the SDK by simply calling UseSentry without providing any further information.
+The SDK provides this as extension methods to support ASP.NET Core 2.X, 3.X, and 5.X and later:

 Copied